cybex-gmbh/transmorpher/README.md

 #### Disks

-By default the media server uses 3 separate disks to store originals, image derivatives and video derivatives.
+The media server uses 3 separate Laravel disks to store originals, image derivatives and video derivatives.
+Use the provided `.env` keys to select any of the disks in the `filesystems.php` config file.

-The configured disks can be found in the `filesystems.php` config file.
-To change where your media is stored use the provided `.env` keys.

 > **Warning**
 >
-> 1. The root of the configured disks has to always match the prefix provided by the `MediaType` enum.
+> 1. The root folder, like /images, of the configured derivatives disks has to always match the prefix provided by the `MediaType` enum.
 > 1. If you change the prefix after initially launching your media server, clients will no longer be able to retrieve their previously uploaded media.

 ### Cloud Setup